BibianaLee/Medsci-736/README.md

  - So the name should contain **a number** followed by a **D** then another **number**
  - For example: a file labeled **13D4** is an animal that has been imaged 13 times, 4 days after treatment

+'''
+Welcome to Project IE
+your options are:

+1) One file
+2) Quit

+Choose your option:
+'''